bluesky66-dev/kibana/x-pack/plugins/infra/README.md

 The *Metrics UI* displays [ECS]-compatible metric data from indices matching the `metricbeat-*` pattern by default.
-The primary way to ingest these is by running [Metricbeat] to deliver metrics to the development Elasticsearch cluster.
+The primary way to ingest these is by running [Metricbeat] to deliver metrics to the development HyperSec cluster.
 It can be used to ingest development host metrics using the `system` module.